 Why customers might prefer using Evercast over Filestage:

 The two biggest advantages of using Evercast over Filestage are its ability to stream the full editing workspace and the built-in video collaboration features.
 Instead of just making notes on an asset and waiting to see the results, Evercast allows each person to actively participate in the editing process, all while meeting “face-to-face” in a live, low-latency video conference.

-Our flagship product for all your real-time collaboration needs, starts at $749 per month (per virtual room).
+The flagship product for all your real-time collaboration needs starts at $849 per month for month-to-month plans, with discounted pricing starting at $549 per month for longer commitments.
 Special pricing packages are available for larger studios or teams.

 For creative teams that need more than just simple approvals and want to actively participate in the editing process, Evercast is a great option.
 Plus, the ability to stream live video conferencing within the program makes for a much more intimate and “live” feeling collaboration session.
 Learn more about Evercast here.

 Wipster is a video review and proofing platform built on the needs of video producers who want a streamlined platform to send out drafts to internal collaborators and clients for review and approval.

 - Supports video files, audio files, PDF files, and image files